 What is Fundamental Elements?

-Fundamental Elements1 is an EU R&D funding mechanism supporting the development of EGNSS-enabled chipsets, receivers and antennas.
+Fundamental Elements is a EU R&D funding mechanism supporting the development of EGNSS-enabled chipsets, receivers and antennas.
 The Fundamental Elements projects are part of the overall European GNSS strategy for market uptake, led by EUSPA.
-The objectives of the Fundamental Elements can be summarised as following:
+The objectives of the Fundamental Elements can be summarised as follows:

-- Facilitate the adoption of the European GNSS Systems, building on their innovative services and differentiators;
+- Facilitating the adoption of the European GNSS Systems, building on their innovative services and differentiators;

-- Address user needs in priority market segments;
+- Addressing user needs in priority market segments;

-Fundamental Elements complements the EU’s Horizon 2020 research programme.
-Horizon 2020, on the one hand, aims to foster adoption of Galileo and EGNOS mostly via content and application development and supports the integration of services provided by these programmes into devices and their commercialisation2.
-Fundamental Elements, on the other hand, focuses on supporting the development of innovative chipset and receiver technologies that industry would not yet invest in on its own initiative, thus accelerating their integration of Galileo and EGNOS into market-ready devices.
+Fundamental Elements complements the EU’s Horizon 2020 and also its successor Horizon Europe research programmes.
+Horizon Europe, on the one hand, aims to foster adoption of Galileo, EGNOS and Copernicus mostly via content and application development and supports the integration of services provided by these programmes into devices and their commercialisation.
+Fundamental Elements, on the other hand, focuses on supporting the development of innovative chipset and receiver technologies that industry would not yet invest in on its own initiative, thus accelerating their integration of Galileo, EGNOS and Copernicus into market-ready devices.